Solomon333/DrumKit-Vanila-JavaScript-a-y/README.md

  DrumKit-weApp

-- Enable the user to play drum sound using the keybord and mouse.
+- the user to play drum sound using the keybord and mouse.

 - javaScript drum sound kit.